marchi-tect/astro-tracker/README.md

 # AstroTracker

+🔭 [**Interface/Demo**](https://marchi-tect.github.io/astro-tracker/) · Catalog of objects not visible in demo only due to GitHub file permissions, nor is addition/modification of location.

 A self-hosted astrophotography planning tool.
 See what's visible tonight from your location, plan imaging sessions, track your progress through wishlist → planned → captured → complete, and log details of every session you shoot.
 The information is at your fingertips.